Arboly/Arboly/README.md

 💞️ I’m looking to collaborate on open-source projects and innovative web applications.
 📫 How to reach me: [majkelkovalsky@gmail.com] | [  ]
 🔹 Pronouns: He/Him
-⚡ Fun fact: I have a passion for automotive technology and photography.
+⚡ Fun fact: I have a passion for cryptocurrency market, blockchain technology and gaming .

 <!---